 In an earlier article, I discussed the possible scenarios that patients with multiple missing anterior teeth may present with.
 It's also important to be aware of the multiple ways you can prosthetically replace a patient's multiple missing anterior teeth successfully.

-For a four or more unit tooth supported FPD on vital abutments the 20 year survival drops to 77 percent, and if that bridge has an endodontically treated abutment the survival drops to 56 percent.
-In spite of these numbers, tooth supported FPDs can be excellent options for replacing multiple missing anterior teeth.
+For a four- or more unit tooth supported FPD on vital abutments the 20-year survival drops to 77 percent, and if that bridge has an endodontically-treated abutment, the survival drops to 56 percent.
+In spite of these numbers, tooth-supported FPDs can be excellent options for replacing multiple missing anterior teeth.

-In fact, for a patient missing both maxillary centrals but who has poor bone in the missing central incisor locations for implants, but also very poor lateral incisors from a structural perspective, it may be beneficial to consider sacrificing the lateral incisors and placing two implants in their location to create a four-unit implant supported FPD rather then consider extending a tooth supported FPD to the canines.
+In fact, for a patient missing both maxillary centrals but who has poor bone in the missing central incisor locations for implants and also very poor lateral incisors from a structural perspective, it may be beneficial to consider sacrificing the lateral incisors and placing two implants in their location to create a four-unit implant supported FPD rather than consider extending a tooth-supported FPD to the canines.

 Using a removable appliance also has the side benefit of being able to ridge lap prosthetic soft tissue over the facial of the ridge and up under the lip, moving the junction of the acrylic and patients tissue out of sight in a high smile.
 The use of a similar ridge lap is possible for pontics, but is usually contraindicated over implant abutments in any fixed restoration as it makes oral hygiene for the implants nearly impossible.